Y.D. Yao (姚玉棣) and Allied Advertising Agency (中雍廣告公司)

 In 1971, Yao attended an international advertising conference in Lisbon where he was the only Chinese delegate from HK and visited other European cities such as London, Zurich, Frankfurt and Rome for 2 weeks.
 (KSDN, 1971-6-16) In 1972, he was elected vice president of the HK chapter of the International Advertising Association.

 Y.D.
-Yao (right) with the head of Readers Digest HK (center) and head of Marklin Advertising (right), the outgoing president of IAA HK chapter in 1972 (WKYP, 1972-6-5)
+Yao (right) with the head of Readers Digest HK (center) and Derek J. Nurse, head of Marklin Advertising (left), the outgoing president of IAA HK chapter in 1972 (WKYP, 1972-6-5)

 Y.D.
 Yao married Elizabeth Flora Millar in 1955 and outside of the advertising business was elected Vice president of HK Emotion and Health Association (健康情緒學會) in 1969 (WKYP, 1969-4-20) and chairman of the Kadoorie School Alumni Association (育才同學會) in 1975.